hlnb/helenbee-site/src/writings/2025/01/2025-01-05-the-moment-everything-changed.md

 shortTitle: "The Moment Everything Changed"
 date: 2025-01-05
 description: "'Not all wounds are visible.'
 My journey with PTSD, anxiety, and depression led me to give evidence at the Royal Commission into Defence and Veteran Suicide.
 In this post, I share my story, challenge the stigma around PTSD beyond combat, and explain my mission to support fellow veterans."
-calendar:
-  status: published
-  proposedDate: "2025-01-05 "
+publishedDate: "2025-01-05"
 theme: "Personal Growth"
 keywords: [personal growth, veterans, mental health, PTSD]
 type: "article"
 tags:
   - veterans
   - mental-health